bkcline/Credit_scoring_farmers/README.md

 This approach has a few "features" associated with it:

 * Joins within the SP result in a fail - therefore a view is made, and the SP merely calls part of that view.
 * Microsoft's SP is *much* slower than using a connection string within R (e.g. via RODBC package).
-* The pre-SP version is [here](https://github.com/Michael-Bar/OAF-predicting-defaults-prototype).
+* The pre-SP version is [here](https://github.com/Michael-Bar/Credit_scoring_farmers-prototype).

 ## Overview

-A group-level default event is defined as any single client within a lending circle defaulting on their loan at the repayment deadline (OAF provides loans without repayment plans and with just a single repayment due date, so "days-past-due" etc. are not applicable here).
+A group-level default event is defined as any single client within a lending circle defaulting on their loan at the repayment deadline (OAF provides loans without repayment plans and with just a single due date, so "days-past-due" etc. is not applicable here).
 If a single member of a group defaults, then her entire group (6-12 members) is black-listed for subsequent seasons.
 This has significant implications for client growth.
 The aim of this model is to identify groups at risk of default, and flag them for action from OAF loan officers and/or call centres.

 The prototype model is currently in action across Kenya, Rwanda and Tanzania, representing >85% of our clients.
 Model scoring yields a cross-validation AUC score of 0.9 - 0.95 (depending on the country).

 ## Breakdown of model

-The model can be broken down into 3 (automated) stages, data cleaning, model building and finally predictions.
+The model can be broken down into 3 (automated) stages, data cleaning, model building and prediction.

 ### Data cleaning